MacDue/Mank-Spec/spec/expressions.md

 ### As casts

 An "as cast" converts values between types.
-They're the only way to convert between types as there are no implicit conversions.
+They are the only way to convert between types as there are no implicit conversions.

-They're a special form of [binary operation](#binary-operations).
+They are a special form of [binary operation](#binary-operations).

 Allowed (base) casts: